 - Social Justice Book List is an initiative of the National Network of State Teachers of the Year.

 - “These Books Can Help You Explain Racism and Protest to Your Kids.”
 The New York Times compilation of diverse books broken down by age group.

 Now is the time for us to be intentionally anti-racist, and to denounce and call out injustices that are occurring right before our eyes—injustices that impact the students, parents, staff members, and schools within our community, and in some cases determine whether they live or die.
 It’s time to stand for, and with, justice.Read Amira's full statement

 Expanding Your ABAR Horizons

-This sampling of organizations will help you deepen your understanding of social justice issues.
-Many of these organizations share educator’s guides, classroom activities, and additional resources.
+This sampling of organizations and individuals will help you deepen your understanding of social justice issues.
+Many of those listed below share guides for educators, classroom activities, and other resources.

 - Black Lives Matter.
 Join the Movement fighting for freedom, liberation, and justice.
 Resources, petitions, and informational guides available.